Updated: April 10, 2026

 App-Level Control

-This is one of those Windows features that genuinely changes how you use audio once you discover it.
-Instead of having one global default, you can tell each application which device to use — completely independently.
-Spotify plays through your bookshelf speakers.
+Instead of one global default, you can tell each application which device to use — completely independently.
+Spotify plays through bookshelf speakers.
 Discord uses your headset.
-Your video editing software routes through your studio monitors.
+Video editing software routes through studio monitors.
 All at the same time.

 How to set per-app audio output in Windows 11: